 What Features Does ADrive Have?

-ADrive has plenty of features, ensuring that whether you’re a big company or a simply an individual looking to backup your files, your needs will be covered.
+ADrive has plenty of features, ensuring that whether you’re a big company or simply an individual looking to back up your files, your needs will be covered.

 Obviously, it backs up all of the files you choose to pack up, uploading them and safely storing them to prevent accidental deletion or destruction.
 And since the files are just being essentially copied, they still remain on your computer even if you’re not connected to the internet.